 Many people broke the silence surrounding the pervasive sexual harassment and abuse that exists in many industries in the United States.
 While industries such as entertainment, journalism, and politics are making most of the headlines, sexual harassment and sexual abuse is a serious issue within virtually every industry.

 At Stanger Stanfield Law, our compassionate Connecticut sexual harassment & abuse attorneys represent people who have been victimized.
 Our legal team handles cases of workplace sexual harassment in which employees have been victimized by their superior or one of their co-workers.
-In other forms of what can be called professional sexual harassment, patients or clients have fallen victim to professionals such as lawyers, doctors, and nursing home staff.
+In other forms of what can be called professional sexual harassment, patients or clients have fallen victim to professionals such as lawyers and nursing home staff.

 Our Attorneys Can Help You Hold Your Abuser Accountable

 Sexual abuse and harassment can be within a family and can be an important factor in family litigation.
 Sexual abuse is a basis for a personal injury action, whether it includes rape or even non-consensual touching.
-We have seen it too often in doctor-patient relationships and in nursing homes.
+We have seen it too often in nursing homes.
 In both instances, this would more likely be considered a personal injury claim than a malpractice claim.
 Employment is an obvious place where this has played out for years.
 Any time there is a difference in power between the abused and the abuser, it is particularly heinous.